Burroughs Large Systems: Array storage

 Because an array's storage was not bounded on each side by storage for other items, it was easy for the system to "resize" an array - though changing the number of dimensions was precluded because compilers required all references to have the same number of dimensions.
 In ALGOL's case, this enabled the development of "ragged" arrays, rather than the usual fixed rectangular (or higher dimension) arrays.
 Thus in two dimensions, a ragged array would have rows that were of different sizes.
-For instance, given a large array A(100,100) of mostly-zero values, a sparse array representation that was declared as SA(100,0) could have each row resized to have exactly enough elements to hold only the non-zero values of A along that row.
+For instance, given a large array A[100,100] of mostly-zero values, a sparse array representation that was declared as SA[100,0] could have each row resized to have exactly enough elements to hold only the non-zero values of A along that row.

-Because arrays larger than 1024 words were segmented but smaller arrays were not, on a system that was short of real memory, increasing the declared size of a collection of scratchpad arrays from 1,000 to say 1,050 could mean that the program would run with far less "thrashing" as only the smaller individual segments in use were needed in memory.
+Because arrays larger than 1024 words were generally segmented but smaller arrays were not, on a system that was short of real memory, increasing the declared size of a collection of scratchpad arrays from 1,000 to say 1,050 could mean that the program would run with far less "thrashing" as only the smaller individual segments in use were needed in memory.
 Actual storage for an array segment would be allocated at run time only if an element in that segment were accessed, and all elements of a created segment would be initialised to zero.
 Not initialising an array to zero at the start therefore was encouraged by this, normally an unwise omission.

+Array equivalencing is also supported.
+The ARRAY declaration requested allocation of 48-bit data words which could be used to store any bit pattern but the general operational practice was that each allocated word was considered to be a REAL operand.
+The declaration of: